kablamo/git-ribbon/README.md

 bookmarking our current spot with a 'ribbon'.

 **Next**, pull down the latest changes made by your fellow conspirators from the remote repository.

+    ⚡ git pull

 To review those changes do the following:

     ⚡ git ribbon
     Eric Johnson 6 weeks ago ecf43db